 Women File Divorce Twice As Often As Men!

 In fact, numerous studies have been completed by the government’s National Center for Health Statistics that show that, as early as the 1980’s, women were the spouses filing for divorce in over 60% of the cases nationwide.
 That number has only grown, and recent estimates put the number strongly over 70% of all divorce cases being filed by women.
 Men need to understand that one possible reason so many more women file for divorce than men is because of the simple fact that they know that biases against men exist in the legal system and they are able to use it to their advantage when deciding which parent will retain custody and which spouse will pay spousal support.

 How Can a Divorce Lawyer for Men Help?

 By understanding the basic history of divorce in the United States, and having an in-depth knowledge and experience of the biases against men in family law courts, father’s rights attorneys are able to give men more than just a fighting chance at obtaining equality in the eyes of the law.
 While many states specifically have outlawed the use of the “Tender Years Doctrine” in divorce cases, the feeling that many judges still hold near and dear is that mother’s, not father’s make better residential parents.

 The antiquated notions of women being better caregivers then men may be beginning to dissipate, but the fact remains that women file divorce at more than double the rate of men because they know the law (and biases) are on their side.
-There is no better defense than a good offense, which is why having a divorce lawyer for men provide a case evaluation is critical to protecting a man’s rights to his family, property, and income.
+There is no better defense than a good offense, which is why having a divorce lawyer for men provide a free case evaluation is critical to protecting a man’s rights to his family, property, and income.